exyi/coberec/README.md

 # COBEREC Generator

+Coberec is a C# code generator project.
+Actually, two projects in one:

+* Coberec.GraphQL generates C# data classes from a model written in GraphQL Schema language.
+* Coberec.ExprCS is a generic abstraction for generating C# code.
+It's an API built on ILSpy decompiler, that makes it easy to generate C# code safely.
+More on that below.

-This an experimental C# code generator that generates data classes from model written in GraphQL Schema language.
-It is a tool aiming at generating **COrrect REadable and BEautiful Code**, with priority on the correctness.
+The tool is aiming at generating **COrrect REadable and BEautiful Code**, with priority on the correctness.
+I have not really fiddled with formatting and nice syntax, the goal is to produce code that is precise and which behavior is easy to predict.

+The C# code generator is based on the awesome [ILSpy decompiler](https://github.com/icsharpcode/ilspy) which makes sure that it produces quite nice looking code that always represents what was intended.
+C# is a very complex language and it would be very hard to accomplish the goals without using ILSpy's backend.

-## GraphQL Schema
+## GraphQL Schema -> C# classes

 COBEREC translates a domain model written in GraphQL Schema language into C# immutable classes, so you can declare your domain very easily without any boilerplate.
 As an intermediate representation, we use a simple representation of the schema, so you can also fairly easily consume it and create db schema, user interfaces or whatever yourself.
-Well, simply if you don't care about correctness in edge cases or if you already have a simple and robust backend...
+Well, simply... if you don't care much about correctness in edge cases or if you already have a simple and robust backend (like ExprCS and ILSpy 😉)

-## CSharp generator

-The C# code generator is based on the awesome ILSpy decompiler which makes sure that it produces quite nice looking code that always represents what was intended.
-C# is a very complex language and it would be very hard without using ILSpy's backend.

-## Usage

 ### Schema